Eniii68/Template-HsH/README.md

 configure everything  in your preamble.

 ## using a proper subfolder structure
 The projects also provides a recommendation for a subfolder structure, to keep things organized.
 Cloning the complete projekt into your projectfolder will allow you to use it easily.
 This has the downside of storing classfiles and other needed files in the *.\src* folder, which means it needs to be added to the path searched when running your latex command.
 [How to do that is explained in the wiki](https://lab.it.hs-hannover.de/qxx-tul-u1/latex-template-hsh/-/wikis/Adding%20the%20.%5Csrc%20folder%20to%20the%20path).
 The provided Makefile demonstrates how to run a successful build, you might want to check it out.

+# common addidtion and expantions (Snippets)

+Sadly most Profs have widly different expectaions when it comes to styling of written works.
+So you might find yourself having to change some settings.
+For some cases this has allready been done and, to help others, uploaded in [the snippets section](https://lab.it.hs-hannover.de/qxx-tul-u1/latex-template-hsh/-/snippets) of the project.
+Most of them are only visible when you are logged in!!

 # Use the Wiki: